16 Tips for Traveling with Kids

 2. Check your passports

 If you are traveling with kids internationally, you’ll want to check that their passports are still within the expiration date for the whole period of travel.
 Children’s passports only last five years and they have a habit of running out when you least want them to.
 Allow at least four weeks to renew one.

 Hiring a service to get you an expedited passport is very costly and although they claim to be able to get you a passport in 24 hours or less, they don’t always follow through.

 It’s little known and will take some of your time, but you can get an expedited passport on your own in many major cities at a regional passport agency.
-Trust me on this one I have personal experience when I realized my passport was expired while packing for a trip to Mexico the next day.
+Trust me on this one.
+I have personal experience when I realized my passport was expired while packing for a trip to Mexico the next day.
 After much frantic research thinking I had to cancel the trip, I found a regional office close by which luckily took walk ins.
-I was lucky enough to go when there was a short line ba da bing, ba da boom and I had a new passport within a few hours.
+I was lucky enough to go when there was a short line.
+Ba da bing, ba da boom, I had a new passport within a few hours.
 I missed the original flight but made the trip.

 3. Think smart, think light while packing

 You want to be thoughtful about what you bring.
 Think smart through each step of the travel to get prepared.
 Of course you want to bring everything you need while keeping it to a minimum so you can carry it all.
 One thing that has been a life (and back) saver for our family is using the RideSafer travel vest instead of car seats once our children turned 3 years old.
 True, they can’t use it on the plane (yet) but attaching it to the kids’ carry-on backpacks is way easier than lugging a car seat!
 Ha, and they carry their own seat!